-On June 9 1804 Ludwig Von Beethoven and his pupil Ries assemble a small group of musicians to give the first performance of his third symphony,the Bonaparte, to his patron Prince Lobkowitz and his guests, including hypercritical Count Dietrichstein, in Vienna.
-The piece provokes political arguments among players and onlookers as to whether Bonaparte is a tyrant, or, as Beethoven believes, a liberator.
-The composer is also rejected by former love the recently widowed Josephine Von Deym though the visiting elder statesman of composers Haydn pays him a strange compliment.
-Leaving the gathering Beethoven confesses to Ries that he is losing his hearing and later he reads that Bonaparte has declared himself the French emperor.
-As a result he will lose all respect for Napoleon and will change the symphony's title to the Eroica.
+On June 9, 1804, Ludwig van Beethoven and his pupil Ries assemble a group of musicians to give the first performance of his Third Symphony, 'Bonaparte', to his patron Prince Lobkowitz and his guests, including hypercritical Count Dietrichstein, in Vienna.
+The piece provokes political arguments among players and audience as to whether Bonaparte is a tyrant, or, as Beethoven believes, a liberator.
+The composer is also rejected by his former love, the recently widowed Josephine von Deym, though the visiting elder statesman of composers Haydn pays him a strange compliment.
+Leaving the gathering, Beethoven confesses to Ries that he is losing his hearing and later he reads that Bonaparte has declared himself the French emperor.
+As a result he will lose all respect for Napoleon and will change the symphony's title to 'Eroica'.
 Written by

 don @ minifie-1

 The white muslin dress with yellow overdress worn by the farmhouse servant is the same costume Kate Winslet

 (Marianne Dashwood) wears during the picnic scene in Sense and Sensibility

 wears during the scene in which Sir Thomas asks Maria if she wants to marry Mr. Rushworth in Mansfield Park

 Beethoven's assistant was Ferdinand Ries, pronounced "Reese."
 The name was pronounced correctly in the film but incorrectly spelled "Reis" in the film credits.
 It was Ries himself who told the story of his incorrectly thinking the horn player came in early.
 See more

 Unusual?
 He's done something no composer has ever done.
 He's placed himself at the center of his work.
 He gives us a glimpse into his soul.
 I expect that's why it is so noisy.
 But it is something quite new.
 Quite new.
 The artist as hero.
 Everything is different from today.